RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci/intro.md

 - Internet Gateway
 - NAT Gateway

-And the option to provision Kubernetes Administration Dashboard, as well as Tiller.
+Plus the option to provision Kubernetes Administration Dashboard, as well as Tiller.

 # Scenario Pre-requisites